South Miami-Dade Cultural Arts Center and Culture Shock Miami Present

-South Miami-Dade Cultural Arts Center and Culture Shock Miami present The Mayhem Poets, an evening of ideas and wisdom through mind-provoking poetry, comedy, and hip hop of three perceptive performance artists.
-The trio, Kyle Rapps, Scott Raven, and Mason Granger take the Black Box stage of the South Miami-Dade Cultural Arts Center on Friday, February 17, 2017 at 8:30 PM.
-The Mayhem Poets are part of the South Miami-Dade Cultural Arts Center’s Family Series presented by Mercedes-Benz of Cutler Bay.
+South Miami-Dade Cultural Arts Center and Culture Shock Miami co-present The Peking Acrobats® in a return 2-performance engagement on Saturday, February 25, 2017 at 3:00 PM and 8:00 PM on the Main Stage of the South Miami-Dade Cultural Arts Center.
+Direct from Beijing, China's most gifted tumblers, contortionists, jugglers, cyclists, and gymnasts perform their 2,000-year-old tradition of acrobatics complemented by live musicians playing traditional Chinese instruments.
+The Peking Acrobats is part of South Miami-Dade Cultural Arts Center’s Family Series presented by Mercedes-Benz of Cutler Bay.

-The Mayhem Poets change the conventional concept of the poetry reading from a stuffy, staid event into a wild entertainment of fast-paced humor, driving cadence, and inspiring messages.
-They have been called "an amazing ride" by the New York Times and described as "The Simpsons meets Malcolm X at a Notorious B.I.G. concert."

 Watch a video teaser!

-The Mayhem Poets’ unique approach to spoken word has landed them feature spots on The Today Show and Eyewitness News, after winning 1st place and a grant for $100,000 in the Microsoft Idea Wins Challenge in 2006.
-They have been touring internationally collaborating with the likes of hip hop legends such as KRS ONE as well as world-class musicians including Greg Patillo (beat box flute) and Jane Hunt (violin).
-Their latest CD, Reverse Birth was hailed as one of the Top spoken word CD's of 2007 by about.com's poetry section.
-Their New York City-based educational training operation Slam Chops is providing opportunities for aspiring poets of all ages.

-The Mayhem Poets’ mission originated At Rutgers University in 2000, when Kyle Sutton (Kyle Rapps) and Scott Tarazevits (Scott Raven) started an open-mic on campus called Verbal Mayhem.
-Their idea was to find a way to access people from all walks of life with spoken word.
-As a result, they reached out to prisons, fraternities, churches, and hip hop/poetry fans alike to attract the most diverse poetry open-mic scene in the world.
-The spirit of Verbal Mayhem convinced the two young performers to craft a show and go on a mission to change people’s lives and reshape society's view of poetry.
+seat. . . it's amazing and exciting.
+Clive Barnes, New York Post

+Amazing!
+Zounds!
+The vocabulary of exclamation seeks expression as the medium of awed and surprised reaction to the wondrous feats of The Peking Acrobats!
+In their graceful efforts.. .these brightly costumed tumblers, acrobats, cyclists, jugglers and clever clowns provide 90 minutes of family fun that infuses springtime in New York with an extra measure of joy."
+Lawrence van Gelder, New York Times

-Full price tickets are $20.
+Full price tickets are $20 to $35.
 These tickets are available online at SMDCAC.org or through the SMDCAC box office by calling 786-573-5300.

 ABOUT SOUTH MIAMI-DADE CULTURAL ARTS CENTER